 Designed as a series of underwater living and research facilities, Conshelf I, II, and III were originally intended to be part of a five-station project.
 Cousteau was fascinated by the idea of living and conducting research underwater.
 In the early 1960s, he teamed up with American military physician George F. Bond, a known leader in the field of hyperbaric medicine who dreamed of building underwater modules where divers could spend weeks at a time.
 Bond’s idea was turned down by the U.S. Navy, but Jacques Cousteau and his team accepted the challenge.

 Conshelf I was constructed in 1962, in only 10 meters (33 feet) of water off the coast of Marseilles, France.
 Its 1963 successor, Conshelf II, was constructed in the Sudanese Red Sea and included a starfish-shaped living habitat submerged at a depth of 10 meters and a deeper habitat at about 33 meters (100 feet).
-Part of the Conshelf II remains underwater to this day, fully covered in soft coral, and can be explored by divers.
+Part of the Conshelf II remains underwater to this day, fully covered with soft coral, and can be explored by divers.

 The third and final Conshelf habitat was placed in the Mediterranean Sea, near Nice, France, submerged in over 100 meters (330 feet) of water.
 A mock oil rig was also set up underwater, and divers performed several industrial tasks.